 Each Christmas Santa amazes children around the world with his magical ability to deliver exactly what they want on time, and this year is no exception, even with coronavirus putting paid to Christmas plans for just about everyone else.

 One of the fun things you can do with your kids this Christmas Eve is to use one (or more) of the tracking websites below to show them how he manages this incredible feat, and see exactly where he is in the world as they wait for their own presents to be silently placed under the Christmas tree.

-The cynical will be quick to point out that Google knows pretty much everything about everything these days.
-Well, why not use that knowledge to spread a little happiness this festive season?
-On the Google Santa Tracker site (which is now live) there's are a bunch of different activities available to play in the lead up to Christmas Eve.
+Google knows pretty much everything about everything these days, but at least it's using some of that knowledge to spread a little happiness this festive season.
+On the Google Santa Tracker website there's are a bunch of different activities available to play in the lead up to Christmas Eve.

 To those of a certain age NORAD (North American Aerospace Defence Command) will conjure up images of a fresh faced Matthew Broderick and Ally Sheedy bringing the world to the edge of world war three just so they can play the latest video game.
 In the 1983 classic War Games, the final scenes of potential global disaster are played out in the mountain stronghold of NORAD, where generals track any nuclear missile attacks from aggressive nations (well, back then it was the Soviet Union).

 NORAD has turned its considerable monitoring abilities to geo-locating Father Christmas, who presumably must reach some incredible, missile-like, speeds while traversing the skies.
 That, or it sees him as a threat to national security.
 At the time of writing the NORAD Santa page isn't available, but it suggests coming back on 1 December so should be live anytime soon!